-2.1.3 Serial Data Interface
+2.1.3.
+Serial interface

-The user can select the serial interface used with the unit by controlling the logic level on connector pin 7 at system startup.
-If pin 7 is left floating then the unit is configured for SPI communications on pins 3-6.
-Pin 7 is set as an output and used as the DATA READY discrete for SPI communications.
+The user can select between SPI and UART communication interface by controlling the logic level on connector pin 7 at system startup.
+If pin 7 is left floating, then the unit is configured for SPI communications on pins 3-6.
+Pin 7 is set as an output and used as the DATA READY signal for SPI communications.
 Additionally, the user can synchronize the output data on the SPI port by providing a 1 kHz input pulse on Pin 2.
 For the complete SPI interface definition, please refer to Section 4.

-If the connector pin 7 is grounded then the unit is configured for low-level UART output on pins 3 and 4.
-This is a standard UART asynchronous output data port.
-For the complete UART interface definition, please refer to Sections 5-8.
-Note that the two output port interface methods are controlled independently from each other.
-The UART port output controls apply only to data being output over the UART port, and the SPI output controls apply only to data being output over the SPI port.
+If the connector pin 7 is grounded, then the unit will configure itself for serial communication via pins 3 and 4.
+This is a standard UART asynchronous data port.
+For the complete UART interface definition, please refer to following Sections 5, 6, 7, 0.

-2.1.3.1 SPI Com Synchronization Input
+2.1.3.1.
+SPI com synchronization input

-Pin 2 can be used as a sync pulse to force synchronization of sensor data collection to a 1 kHz rising-edge signal for output over the SPI port.
+Pin 2 can be used to force synchronization of unit data processing to external 1 kHz signal.
 See Section 4.10 for a more complete description.

-2.1.4 Reserved - Factory Use Only
+2.1.4.
+Reserved - factory use only

-During normal operation of the unit no connection is made to the Reserved - factory use only pins.
-These pins have internal pull-up mechanisms and must have no connections for the unit to operate properly.
+During normal operation of the unit no connection should be made to the Reserved - factory use only pins.

-2.2 Mechanical Interface
+2.2.
+Mechanical interface